Stachys (Lamb's Ear) Growth and Care Guide

 Sunlight Requirements

-For optimal growth, Lamb's Ear thrives in full sun, needing at least six hours of direct sunlight daily to maintain its vibrant silver foliage.
-In regions with intense summer heat, partial shade can help prevent the leaves from scorching, but too much shade may result in leggy, less compact growth.
+Lamb's Ear thrives in full sun, needing at least six hours of direct sunlight daily to maintain its vibrant silver foliage.
+In Zones 9-11, known for their intense Summer heat, afternoon shade can help prevent the leaves from scorching, but too much shade may result in leggy, less compact growth.
 Consistent sunlight exposure enhances the plant’s striking silvery hue and keeps its foliage dense and healthy.

 Soil Requirements